 It will also be considered an advantage if you've already completed some work experience in your chosen study area.

 To apply you'll need to complete an expression of interest form and attend an interview.

 Students and parents/guardians will be required to sign and adhere to the SchoolTech Responsible Behaviour Plan and to the rules governing student behaviour.

 Orientation and placement

-The first day of study will be considered orientation day and work experience placement will commence in week five, one day per week.
+The first day of study will be considered orientation day and work experience placement will commence in week three, one day per week.

 During Semester 1 students attend SchoolTech at TAFE Queensland four days per week with one day allocated as work experience placement.

 During the remaining three semesters students attend SchoolTech at TAFE Queensland three days per week with two days allocated as work experience placement.

 School subjects are timetabled around work experience placement to avoid conflicting with class time.
 This ensures a smooth transition from school to work.

 Shoreline provides eligible SchoolTech students who identify as Aboriginal and Torres Strait Islander with an opportunity to follow in the footsteps of their Elders and look after Country.
 Students who are passionate about the ocean and a career in ecotourism are encouraged to apply.